What is Christingle?

 £500 could help families move out of poverty and prevent children from going hungry.

 - The red ribbon – indicates the love and blood of Christ

 - The dried fruits and sweets – symbols of God’s creations

 - The lit candle – symbolises Jesus, the light of the world

-How to make a Christingle in four easy steps
+See our tutorial video on how to make a Christingle in four easy steps.